I cannot even fathom what you are going through having to navigate this pandemic and I want to help support you through this however I can!

 What if you aren’t available for the date we want to postpone to?

 If you are considering rescheduling, we are asking you would only reschedule about 60-90 days or less before your original date as it might be too early to determine anything about the situation as it might get better.
-Also please, please, please consider rescheduling to a non-peak date in 2021.
-By picking an off season, Friday or Sunday date you are enabling your vendors to make sure they still get to book a 2022 season and ensure they are still open for business by the time your wedding actually does roll around.
+Also please, please, please consider rescheduling to a non-peak date.
+By picking an off season, Friday or Sunday date you are enabling your vendors to make sure they still get to book a full season and ensure they are still open for business by the time your wedding actually does roll around.

 Weddings may occur if:

 All vendors, employees and persons in attendance shall wear face coverings before, during, and after the wedding service (whether indoor or outdoor).
 The face covering requirement does apply to individual(s) leading the service and others who speak during any live service.
-The wedding couple is exempted from the face covering and six feet physical distancing requirement from each other during the ceremony so long as they maintain six feet of physical distance from all other persons.
+The wedding couple is exempted from the face covering and six feet physical distancing requirement from each other DURING THE CEREMONY ONLY, so long as they maintain six feet of physical distance from all other persons.

 1. Larger tables = more space!
 Putting fewer people at larger tables not only spaces out guests sitting around a table, but also puts more distance between tables at a reception!